The AI Noise Machine

 A surprising amount of my job running an AI consultancy begins before any implementation does.
 It begins with deprogramming.

-By this point I usually know where the conversation is going.
+By this point I know where the conversation is going.
 The executive wants an AI employee.
 An autonomous system.
 A content machine that produces endlessly and cheaply.
 A model trained on proprietary data that will unlock some durable competitive advantage.
 Often it is borrowed language attached to a fear of being left behind or a mandate from equally uninformed investors.

 AI hype inflates expectations and changes the order in which organisations think.
 Instead of starting with the problem, they start with the mythology.